Islam in the Soviet Union: Lenin's rule

 In 1917, Bolshevik revolutionary Vladimir Lenin published Imperialism, the Highest Stage of Capitalism, a highly influential text that shaped communist attitudes towards anti-capitalist struggles, and led to a policy of cultivating left-wing nationalists within the Muslim communities of the Russian Empire and in foreign colonies.
-Before the Bolshevik Revolution, the first Muslim All-Russian Congress was held in Moscow in May 1917, celebrating the end of Tsarism.
+After the February Revolution, an All-Russia Muslim Congress was held in Moscow in May 1917, celebrating the end of Tsarism.
+Following the October Revolution, representatives of the Muslim Congress met with Joseph Stalin, who agreed to transfer to them the Samarkand Codex of the Quran of Uthman, an important Islamic relic forcibly removed to the Imperial Public Library in Saint Petersburg during the Russian imperial conquest of Central Asia.
+Lenin and Anatoly Lunacharsky approved the Quran's repatriation in December 1917, representing the earliest known case of formerly-colonized peoples reclaiming cultural property looted during imperial conquest citing the principle of decolonization.
+In January 1918 the Quran was sent to the Muslim Congress' capital at Ufa and in August 1923 was returned to Turkestan.

 Compared to the Christians (who comprised the state majority), Muslims in the Soviet Union were initially given more religious autonomy.
 This was in contrast to life under the tsars, when Muslims were suppressed and the Eastern Orthodox Church served in an official capacity in the Russian Empire, an erstwhile Christian state.
 On 24 November 1917, weeks after the Bolshevik Revolution, the Bolsheviks issued an appeal to "All the Muslim Workers of Russia and the East" under Lenin:

 Muslims of Russia… all you whose mosques and prayer houses have been destroyed, whose beliefs and customs have been trampled upon by the tsars and oppressors of Russia: your beliefs and practices, your national and cultural institutions are forever free and inviolate.
 Know that your rights, like those of all the peoples of Russia, are under the mighty protection of the Revolution.

-Lenin further oversaw the return of certain Islamic artifacts, such as the Uthman Quran (to the Uzbek SSR).
 Furthermore, some principles of Islamic law were instituted alongside the communist legal system, Jadids and other Islamic socialists were given positions of power within the government, and an affirmative action system called korenizatsiya was implemented to help local Muslim populations develop an ideological harmony with Soviet communism.
 In the Union Republics of Central Asia, all of which hosted overwhelmingly Muslim-majority populations, Soviet law mandated Friday as a legal day of rest.

 "I am free now!" communist propaganda poster by an unknown artist, encouraging the young women of Soviet Turkestan to join the Komsomol.
 Issued in Moscow in 1921.